whiskyechobravo/kerko/docs/upgrading.md

 of all of your code, configuration files, data files, and Python virtual environment.

+## From 1.3.x to 1.4.x

+### KerkoApp

+The instructions below make the assumption that you have cloned KerkoApp from its Git repository.

+- Go to your KerkoApp directory.
+- Activate your Python [virtual environment][venv].
+- Clean your existing cache and search index:

+    ```
+    flask kerko clean cache && flask kerko clean index
+    ```

+- Get the desired version of KerkoApp.
+You may check the list of [available versions][KerkoApp versions].
+To retrieve version 1.4.0, use the command
+  below:

+    ```
+    git fetch && git checkout 1.4.0
+    ```

+- Install Python dependencies:

+    ```
+    pip install --force-reinstall -r requirements/run.txt
+    ```

+- Synchronize from Zotero:

+    ```
+    flask kerko sync
+    ```

+- Restart the application.
+- If you have created shell scripts that use Kerko commands, check the [changelog](changelog.md) for commands that have been removed.
+Adapt your scripts accordingly.

+### Custom applications

+If you have a custom application, the following changes will need to be applied:

+- Kerko requires the application to initialize its plugin system, even if you do not plan to use plugins.
+Insert the following code in your application factory after `app` is the `Flask` object:

+    ```python
+    from kerko.hooks import create_plugin_manager

+    # Initialize the plugin system.
+    app.plugin_manager = create_plugin_manager()

+    ... # app config initialization code.

+    # Call plugins' init_app hook implementations.
+    app.plugin_manager.hook.init_app(app=app)
+    ```

+- Refer to the [changelog](changelog.md) for API changes that may affect your custom code.

 ## From 1.2.x to 1.3.x

 ### KerkoApp